 Prior to the 1987 changes, the employer's share of retirement contributions on behalf of all TRA members had been paid by the state since the establishment of the fund in 1915.
 Employer contributions for teachers employed in first-class cities had been solely the state's responsibility since 1975, although state aid for first-class city teacher retirement costs began in 1968.
-The state had also paid employer contributions to Social Security for all members of coordinated retirement plans; that is, those plans that also provide Social Security benefits upon retirement.9
+The state had also paid employer contributions to Social Security for all members of coordinated retirement plans; that is, those plans that also provide Social Security benefits upon retirement.

-9 Coordinated plans include Social Security coverage; employer contributions to Social Security are required.
+&lt;sup>10 Coordinated plans include Social Security coverage; employer contributions to Social Security are required.
 Basic plans do not include Social Security coverage and, therefore, require higher employer contribution rates to the retirement fund.
 Since 1959, all new members of the statewide TRA have been required to be covered under the coordinated plan.
 Minneapolis and St. Paul offered coordinated plans beginning in 1978.
-All active members of the Duluth association are covered by a coordinated plan.

 Employer contributions to the retirement funds are calculated as a percentage of each employee's salary.
 These rates are recommended by the Legislative Commission on Pensions and Retirement and are set in statute.
-The following tables show the number of active members for whom employer contributions are made as of July 1, 2016, the fund assets and liabilities as of July 1, 2016, and the employer and employee contribution rates.
+The following tables show the number of active members for whom employer contributions are made as of July 1, 2017, the fund assets and liabilities as of July 1, 2017, and the employer and employee contribution rates.